 - Business Intelligence integration (through Power BI)

 SharePoint is a web platform that allows you to access it from anywhere, from any browser and from any device.
 Being part of the Microsoft Suite you benefit from everything that comes with it.
 It is highly configurable and customizable.
-But despite its versatility, flexibility, scalability; like every other great product, SharePoint also has a few disadvantages:
+Despite the popularity and efficiency of Microsoft SharePoint, some people look for alternatives to SharePoint.
+So let’s understand the problems with SharePoint.

 - Cost factor: custom designing an intranet on SharePoint can be very expensive and unaffordable for small companies.
 You may even have to hire a SharePoint expert to configure, maintain and manage upgrades.
-This is unrealistic for an SMB.
+This is not realistic for all businesses, so they start looking for SharePoint alternatives.

 - Complexity factor: As one user put it, “SharePoint can do almost everything, but not too easily or well”.
 In a day and age where companies want to collaborate easily and need products that are simple and intuitive, SharePoint is a giant which needs a certified individual who can configure it and make it usable.

 - High-maintenance factor: because it is so complex, SharePoint sucks up a lot of time and resources to maintain.
+This is one of the biggest reasons that businesses look for SharePoint alternatives, especially those who are looking for a customizable intranet solution.
 According to a survey conducted by Osterman Research, IT executives reported that 43% of businesses find the initial rollout difficult and 46% of businesses find managing its content updates as challenging.

 - Uneducated decision: businesses may have purchased SharePoint because it looked attractive and fit a couple of its core needs.
 But without thoroughly assessing their needs and understanding the complexity and vastness of SharePoint, it would be like “biting more than you can chew”.